Truncation-Free Quantum Simulation of Pure-Gauge Compact QED Using Josephson Arrays: Progress towards the fully 2D model

 such that

 Alternatively we can choose to have only the nearest neighbors error, tuning

 such that

 and it is also possible to choose intermediate $E_J$ values such that both errors exist, with some chosen ratio of amplitudes.
 Similar to the on/off-ratio error from section \ref{sec:errors}, for the error to be small we need both $\alpha\ll 1$ and $\alpha\ll 1/g^4$, but the first condition is enough if $g^2<1$ (which is the more interesting regime, see section \ref{sec:background:U1LGT}).
+Also here ZNE-inspired methods can help mitigate the errors even if $\alpha$ cannot be made vanishingly small.
+However, since $\alpha$ parametrizes a fixed capacitance value, in this case the ZNE has to be implemented by fabricating a few different versions of the circuit.

 The smallest reasonable self capacitance is of the order of $C_J\approx 1 \text{fF}$ \cite{Shimazu_effects_1997, Watanabe_Coulomb_2001, Watanabe_quantum_2003}, while for the coupling capacitors we can comfortably use $\sim 0.1-1 \text{pF}$, to get $\alpha\ll1$ as needed.
 These values imply (from \eqref{eqn:EJ_2D1}, \eqref{eqn:EJ_2D2} and \eqref{eqn:I_c}) that the critical current of the junctions should be around $I_c\approx 40 \text{nA}/g^4 $.
 While $40 \text{nA}$ is a comfortable value, for small $g^2$ the required $I_c$ can quickly get quite far from standard.
 Depending on the desired $g^2$ values, we might need to make $\alpha$ larger and sacrifice accuracy in order to work with manageable circuit parameter values.